Helping you to use this website Click to get info

 We’ve set up a calendar of free events and informal training sessions across Waltham Forest.
 We’ve got events for everyone – from total beginners to confident internet users who want to learn further.

-Volunteers to help you learn Click to get info
+Digital Champions: volunteers to help you use the internet Click to get info

 We have a team of volunteers across the borough who can teach you to use the internet with more confidence.